 My main current project is formerly-NSF-sponsored research to document and describe four Luyia (Bantu) languages spoken in Western Kenya (Tone and Structure in Luyia).
 Research at Pomona is currently underway on Bukusu, Wanga, Tiriki, and Logoori to write a grammar or grammar sketch of each language (details and progress here).
 In addition, together with the team we are producing intensive syntactic investigations of object marking and hyper-raising.

 The interface of information structure and syntax in Luyia Object Marking.
 Work is ongoing in Lubukusu, Tiriki, and Wanga currently.
-See the handout from the most recent ACAL presentation for recent details.
+See this ACAL proceedings paper draft for recent developments.

 Raising in Luyia, a book project in development, including:

 - Hyper-raising in Logoori, with Cliff Mountjoy-Venning (former Pomona College student).
 His undergraduate thesis is the basis of a Llogoori hyper-raising work to be published as part of the larger Luyia project.

 - Hyper-raising in Tiriki, with Kristen Hernandez (former Pomona College student).

 - Hyper-raising in Wanga, with Evan Iliakis (former Pomona College student).

 - Multiple subject constructions in Luyia, including subject pronoun doubling in Luyia (write-up of Wanga is here.)

 Adverbials in Lubukusu, with Aggrey Wasike (University of Toronto).
 The ACAL handout is here